Clerici-project/Website/README.md

 ### 4. Add the title to _i18n/en.yml

 Now you need to add the title of the page to the `_18n/en.yml` file.
-It *must* be in the `moneropedia` section and must be the same as the `ENTRY` you added early in the `/resources/moneropedia` folder (moneropedia.entries.ENTRY).
-Keeping as example a Moneropedia called "Daemon", you have to add in the `moneropedia` block `daemon: Daemon`.
+It *must* be in the `clericipedia` section and must be the same as the `ENTRY` you added early in the `/resources/clericipedia` folder (clericipedia.entries.ENTRY).
+Keeping as example a Moneropedia called "Daemon", you have to add in the `clericipedia` block `daemon: Daemon`.

 ## How to update the Workgroups page